Occupation: Criminals

 See Also: Sloe, Steddy, and Mr. Sprynt

-[The original Turtle] The Turtle used the tactics of slowness against the original Flash.
+The Turtle used the tactics of slowness against the original Flash.
 While the Flash sometimes fell for these tricks, the Turtle’s greatest weapon was slow, deliberate planning.
 Eventually the Turtle faded from view, taking his planning underground to begin building a criminal empire.

-[The second Turtle, also known as Turtle Man] Years later, just after the second Flash debuted across the river in Central City, Turtle Man appeared.
+Years later, just after the second Flash debuted across the river in Central City, Turtle Man appeared.
 At first he simply used slowness as a weapon much in the same way the original did, but over time he began to invent devices that made use of slowness or had some sort of slow theme.

-[The second Turtle, after his lab accident] The two Turtles met, and the original was so impressed with his successor’s scientific capabilities that he set up a lab for him.
+The two Turtles met, and the original was so impressed with his successor’s scientific capabilities that he set up a lab for him.
 An explosion crippled the Turtle Man badly, and the original Turtle began taking over Keystone’s underground using his own strategy and his follower’s technology.

 All this came to an end when the third Flash moved to Keystone City.
 The Turtle tried to discourage and eliminate his foe before he could be discovered, eventually kidnapping him.
-[The Original Turtle, scheming] However, a coalition of Wally’s friends and allies came after him and found the Turtle’s headquarters.
+However, a coalition of Wally’s friends and allies came after him and found the Turtle’s headquarters.
 The original Turtle, refusing to be captured, destroyed his headquarters (and apparently himself with it) as Turtle Man was taken into custody (Flash v.2 #35, 1990).

 The Turtle survived the explosion, and was taken into custody.
 During his years in prison, he developed the ability to steal speed—an ability which he used to escape, then freeze everyone Keystone City before he was recaptured (Flash v.2 #213, 2004).